n0t0ri0us3/blockchain-barcode-validation/README.md

-Please run npm install on the terminal to download the appropriate packages already defined to the package.json file.
+Please run npm install on the terminal to download the appropriate packages already defined in the package.json file.

 Make sure you are in the source file.